davidmoten/rxjava2-aws/README.md

    .subscribe(subscriber);
 ```
 ##Deleting messages from the queue
 `deleteMessage()` will work quite happily even if the source has been terminated/unsubscribed.
-While the source has not been terminated you get slightly better performance because the sources sqs and s3 client objects can be used to perform the delete.
+While the source has not been terminated you get slightly better performance because the source's sqs and s3 client objects can be used to perform the delete.

 ```java
 // get just one message